Guardian 20″ Large, Single Speed – Original

 Guardian’s Original vs. Ethos Line

 Guardian offers 5 different models of 20″ bikes.
 Which 20″ bike is best for your child depends on their size as well as how they plan on using the bike.
 All 5 models feature the SureStop braking system but vary in size, gearing options, and quality level.
 Guardian’s Original line is Guardian’s premium line and features higher-end components than their budget-friendly Ethos line.

-Budget “Ethos” Line: Comes with a price about $100 less than the “Original” and a slightly heavier steel frame, more basic graphics, and a standard grip shifter that requires more effort tp use than the Original shifter, but is consistent in quality and performance with other mid-range bike shifters.
+Budget “Ethos” Line: Priced at about $100 less than the Original, the Ethos has a slightly heavier steel frame, more basic graphics, and a standard grip shifter that requires more effort tp use than the Original shifter, but is consistent in quality and performance with other mid-range bike shifters.

 Does My Child Need a Large or Small?